Learning Objectives

 If the data on dinosaur lengths with species names is not in your working directory then download it.
 Import it using read_csv().

-You’re going to write a function to estimate a dinosaur’s mass based on its length and name of its taxonomic group.
-The general form of the equation for doing this is:
+The following function estimates a dinosaur’s mass based on its length and name of its taxonomic group:

-1. Use this function and mapply() to calculate the estimated mass for each dinosaur.
+1. Copy this function into your code and then use this function and mapply() to calculate the estimated mass for each dinosaur.
 You’ll need to pass the data to mapply() as single vectors or columns, not the whole data frame.

 2. Using dplyr, add a new masses column to the data frame (using rowwise(), mutate() and your function) and print the result to the console.